codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 max-width="80%"
 %}

-To create a new board click the *Add board* button from the top right corner.
+1. On the top-right, click **Add board**.
-There are two fields in the dialog that will appear
+1. Enter the title of your board as the **Board Name**.

-* *board name* - the title of your board
+1. Optional.
+In the **Release name regex expression** field, enter the Regex expression for this board to filter all its environments to show only Helm releases that match this regular expression.
-* *release name regex* - if present, this board will automatically filter all its environments to show only Helm releases that match this regular expression
+  Regex expressions are very helpful if you want your environment board to only focus on a single Helm application, or set of applications that match.

-The second option is very helpful if you want your environment board to only focus on a single Helm application (or set of applications that match).
-For the most usual case leave it empty, so that you can see all Helm releases of your clusters.
+  To see all Helm releases of your clusters, leave empty.

 You can edit both options for an existing board if you change your mind later.

-### Defining Clusters/Namespaces for each Environment
+### Define Clusters/Namespaces for each Environment

 Once your Helm environment board is created, you are ready to define its columns.
 To add a column click the *Add environment* button on the top right corner.
 You will see the environment details dialog: